sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 ## Flow Counters

-This section explains all the Flow Counters show commands and clear commands that are supported in SONiC.
+This section explains all the Flow Counters show commands, clear commands and config commands that are supported in SONiC.
 Flow counters are usually used for debugging, troubleshooting and performance enhancement processes.
 Flow counters supports case like:

   - Host interface traps (number of received traps per Trap ID)
+  - Routes matching the configured prefix pattern (number of hits and number of bytes)

 ### Flow Counters show commands